Singapore’s Historic Chinatown Walking Tour - Photo 1, Singapore’s Historic Chinatown Walking Tour

 Singapore’s Historic Chinatown Walking Tour

-On this guided tour of Chinatown, you'll explore the oldest part of the city and try some local cuisine.
+On this guided tour of Chinatown, you'll explore the atmosphere of Singapore's Chinatown, the oldest part of the city, and taste some local cuisine.
 Description.
-We will meet at exit A of the MRT station at Raffles Place at the specified time to begin this walking tour around Chinatown.

 • 4 hours